-Federal Fiscal Year 2018 UPWP Universe of Proposed New Studies

-Appendix C: Federal Fiscal Year 2018 UPWP Universe of Proposed New Studies
+Universe of Proposed New Studies for Federal Fiscal Year 2018 UPWP

 This appendix includes the Universe of Proposed New Projects, which documents the proposed new discrete studies that the Boston Region Metropolitan Planning Organization (MPO) staff and the Metropolitan Area Planning Council (MAPC) staff collected or developed for the development of the federal fiscal year (FFY) 2018 Unified Planning Work Program (UPWP).
 Each entry includes a summary of the purpose of the proposed study and the anticipated outcomes.